Job Search Masterclass Job Search Strategy and Planning

 The Final Word

-Recruiters are not looking for a well-rounded person; we need a very specific tool to solve a costly issue.
+Recruiters are not looking for a well-rounded person; we need a specific tool to solve a costly issue.
 If your keywords are confusing, you are just another face, and we will try to pay you less.
 If your keywords are clear signals, you are a specialist, and we will pay top dollar to hire you quickly.
+According to LinkedIn data, keyword-optimized profiles receive 40% more profile views and three times more recruiter messages than generic ones.
 You must choose words that prove you've handled tough situations, not just words that sound good.

 Changing Your Resume Strategically